ovavourakis/MRIArtefactDetection/inference/README.md

 python raw_inference.py -m 20 -i image1 image2
 ```

+If there are a a lot of image volumes to classify, you can also specify a list of them in a file and pass that file to `raw_inference.py` using the `-f` (or equivalently `--inputs_file`) flag, rather than writing them out one-by-one on the command line.

-This will output the raw predictions as a `csv`, where each row contains all predictions for the same image volume.
+This script will output the raw predictions as a `csv`, where each row contains all predictions for the same image volume.

 **GE: It would be helpful to have this output for a realistic dataset, along with the binary ground-truth (artefact/no) for each image volume.**